'Catechism' was the British sinking of the German battleship Tirpitz by bombing attack (12 November 1944).

 The British remained determined to sink Tirpitz as soon as possible, and preparations for another attack began shortly after 'Obviate'.
 A report issued by the Royal Navy’s Naval Intelligence Division on 3 November judged that it remained necessary to attack Tirpitz in northern Norway, and argued that the battleship could possibly be repaired and made fully operational if she was left unmolested and able to reach a major port.
-As it would be difficult to target the battleship during the period of near perpetual darkness in the northern winter, further attacks needed to be made within the 23 days before the light failed.
+As it would be difficult to target the battleship during the period of near perpetual darkness in the northern winter, further attacks needed to be made within the 23 days left before the light failed.
 The RAF’s No. 5 Group directed on 3 November that the next attack on Tirpitz was to take place on 5 November as 'Catechism', which was to take the form of a rerun of 'Obviate'.

-Two de Havilland Mosquito meteorological reconnaissance aircraft were stationed at RAF Sumburgh in the Shetland islands group from 4 November, and from here flew daily sorties to monitor weather conditions in the Tromsø area.
-On the same day, 39 Lancaster bombers (20 and 19 of Nos 9 and 617 Squadrons respectively) were dispatched to airfields in northern Scotland in preparation for the operation.
+Two de Havilland Mosquito twin-engined meteorological reconnaissance aircraft were stationed at RAF Sumburgh in the Shetland islands group from 4 November, and from here flew daily sorties to monitor weather conditions in the Tromsø area.
+On the same day, 39 Lancaster bombers (20 and 19 of Nos 9 and 617 Squadrons respectively) were despatched to airfields in northern Scotland in preparation for the operation.
 A gale warning was issued that night and the raid was cancelled as a result on the morning of 5 November.
 Both squadrons returned to their home bases during the day.
 The two squadrons deployed to Scotland once again on 7 November, but soon returned to their home bases when the attack was cancelled.

 On 10 November, the Lancaster crews were briefed for another attempt on Tirpitz.
 Both squadrons moved to northern Scotland on 11 November after meteorological reports had suggested that there would be clear weather over Tromsø for up to two days.
 The aircraft were split between the RAF bases at Kinloss, Lossiemouth and Milltown.

 The battleship’s crew continued regular training exercises, and remained concerned about further air attacks.
-On 4 November, Tirpitz's commanding officer, Kapitän Wolf Junge departed and was replaced by the executive officer, Kapitän Robert Weber.
+On 4 November, Tirpitz's commanding officer, Kapitän Wolf Junge, departed and was replaced by the ship’s executive officer, Kapitän Robert Weber.
 The latter believed that within three weeks the days would be short enough to prevent further air attacks.
 On 12 November around 1,700 men were on board Tirpitz.

 A force of 38 German fighters was transferred to Bardufoss airfield after 'Obviate' to strengthen the Tromsø region’s air defences.
 These aircraft were part of Major Heinrich Ehrler’s Jagdgeschwader 5.
 The unit had been evacuated from Kirkenes in the far north-eastern region of Norway as Soviet forces advanced toward the town, and was disorganised at the time of 'Catechism'.
 Most of the pilots at Bardufoss were inexperienced and poorly trained, and the unit had not been properly briefed on Tirpitz's presence in the area.
 Ehrler arrived at Bardufoss on 9 November en route to Alta, and decided to remain there until the morning of 12 November to oversee an emergency training programme for the fighter pilots.

 A force of 32 Lancaster bombers was despatched: No. 617 Squadron contributed 18 oi these, and No. 9 Squadron 13.
-As with 'Paravane' and 'Obviate', the dedicated bombes were complemented by a single Lancaster, of the RAAF’s No. 463 Squadron, outfitted as a film aeroplane to collect material for use in propaganda films.
+As with 'Paravane' and 'Obviate', the dedicated bombers were complemented by a single Lancaster, of the RAAF’s No. 463 Squadron, outfitted as a film aeroplane to collect material for use in propaganda films.
 Seven of No. 9 Squadron’s Lancaster bombers, including that of its commanding officer, Wing Commander James Bazin, were unable to participate as they could not be cleared in time of the snow and ice that had formed on them overnight.
 The aircraft of No. 617 Squadron took off between 02.59 and 03.25, and those of No. 9 Squadron between 03.00 and 03.35.
 The aircraft flown by No. 9 Squadron’s deputy commander, Squadron Leader Bill Williams, was among those able to take-off, and he assumed command of the squadron.

 The Lancaster bombers flew individually over the Norwegian Sea and, as in 'Obviate', crossed the Norwegian coast between Mosjøen and Namsos, where a gap in German radar coverage had been identified, but several of the bombers flew too far to the north and came within range of German radar stations.
 The attack force rendezvoused over the Torneträsk lake.
 After making two orbits, No. 617 Squadron’s commanding officer, Wing Commander 'Willie' Tait, fired a flare gun from his aeroplane to signal the force to proceed to Tromsø.
 Two of No. 9 Squadron’s Lancaster bombers failed to reach the Torneträsk lake in time, and returned to base without attacking.